-With a variety of instruments and lights, an eye exam evaluates your vision and checks your eyes for different diseases.
-Even if you have good vision and don’t think you need any eyewear, eye exams are important because they can help detect health problems.
-This includes diabetes, high blood pressure, high cholesterol, lupus, and various eye diseases such as glaucoma and macular degeneration.
+An eye exam evaluates your vision and checks your eyes for different diseases.
+Even if you have good vision, eye exams are important because they can help detect health problems.

 A comprehensive eye exam can take anywhere between 30 minutes and an hour.
 It involves a series of tests that each examine different aspects of your vision and eye health:

-Most optometrists and ophthalmologists recommend that you get a complete eye exam about once every two to three years.
-You may visit the eye doctor more often if you have particularly poor or worsening vision or an eye disease.
-Other factors such as your age, medical history, and whether or not you currently wear glasses or contacts may also influence how often you have your eyes examined.
+Eye doctors recommend that you get a complete eye exam year or two.
+You may visit the eye doctor more often if you have poor vision or an eye disease.

 Eye exams vary in cost depending on where you get yours done.
-You may get your eye exam done at a retail vision provider for under $100, but independent eye doctors may charge you more.
+Large retail vision providers often charge $100 or less.
+But independent eye doctors may charge you more.

 If you have vision insurance, your vision care plan may cover some or all costs of your eye exam.